masonyoungblood/CattleBrandABM/README.md

 correspond to the angles of rotation (with zeroes for unrotated components).
 For this, we will just replace each component code with a node denoting it’s position in the `components` vector, and assign a zero to empty positions.
 We will also append zip codes and years.
+All letters will be collapsed into a single component.

 Once brands are converted let’s go ahead and save the object so we don’t have to execute all of this code every time.